This post was most recently updated on March 13th, 2020

 Some of my favorite getaways are the relatively short road trips we take to visit family.
 Presidents’ Day weekend was a great opportunity to drive up to Los Gatos from San Diego and visit our daughter and her family.
 If you haven’t been, this is a very beautiful area–lots of trees, scenic lakes and parks, and well-planned neighborhoods.
 Technically it’s winter, but we enjoyed 75-degree highs and no rain.
 My daughter planned some fun activities for us to do together, so I’d love to share what we did on our weekend in Los Gatos.

-Bluff Top Coastal Park (Poplar Beach) at Half Moon Bay.
+Bluff Top Coastal Park & Half Moon Bay

 As we drove away from Los Gatos on our way back to San Diego, we enjoyed this beautiful sunrise over San Luis Reservoir.
 What a beautiful reminder that there is always something just around the bend!